 LI.
-And whereas by the said last mentioned Act the Commissioners of Her Majesty's Customs are authorized to permit certain Goods therein mentioned to be taken out of Warehouse to be cleaned, under the regulations therein contained, and it is expedient to extend the powers so vested in them; be it enacted, That it shall be lawful for the Commissioners of Her Mujesty's Customs to permit any Goods to be taken out of Warehouse for any such purpose as may appear to them to be expedient, under such regulations and restrictions as they may think fit to direct, without payment of Duty of Customs, under security, nevertheless, by Bond, to the satisfaction of the said Commissioners, that such regulations and restrictions shall be duly complied with, and that such Goods shall be returned to the Warehouse within such time as they shall appoint,
+And whereas by the said last mentioned Act the Commissioners of Her Majesty's Customs are authorized to permit certain Goods therein mentioned to be taken out of Warehouse to be cleaned, under the regulations therein contained, and it is expedient to extend the powers so vested in them; be it enacted, That it shall be lawful for the Commissioners of Her Majesty's Customs to permit any Goods to be taken out of Warehouse for any such purpose as may appear to them to be expedient, under such regulations and restrictions as they may think fit to direct, without payment of Duty of Customs, under security, nevertheless, by Bond, to the satisfaction of the said Commissioners, that such regulations and restric-XLVI.
+And whereas by an Act passed in the fourth and fifth tions shall be duly complied with, and that such Goods shall be returned to the Warehouse within such time as they shall appoint.